gigascience/gigadb-website/gigareview/README.md

 ```
 ## Review or change configuration of the application

-The source of configuration file (examples and templates) ar in ``config-sources``
+The source of configuration file (examples and templates) are in ``config-sources``
-The Yii2 advanced template expects to find the source for each environment in ``environments``.
+The Yii2 advanced template expects to find the source for each environment in the ``environments`` directory.

 ``generate_config.sh`` and ``init`` are the scripts to look into to understand how the application is configured.
-The former will interpolate variables from Gitlab with placeholder in template file and generate the configuration in the ``environments`` dirctory.
+The former will interpolate variables from Gitlab with placeholders in template file and generate the configuration in the ``environments`` directory.
-The latter will copy the files from ``environments`` directory's current environment sub-directory in the configuration directory of each sub-applications
+The latter will copy the files in the selected environment subdirectory from ``environments`` directory into the configuration directory of each sub-applications

 ## Local deployment